domenicoindrio/tryhackme_practice_challenges/Corridor/README.md

 ![Door_Hash](./Screenshots/Screenshot_03.png)

-Starting from the left side, I noted down the first three Hashes and used a simple Python script (that I already had) to guess (solely on hash length) the hashing algorithm.
+Starting from the left side, I noted down the first three hashes and used a simple Python script (that I already had) to guess (solely on hash length) the hashing algorithm.
 The result was **MD5**.
 I then checked the page source, found the rest of the hashes, and noted them down in a file.

 ![Source_Page](./Screenshots/Screenshot_04.png)